Events canceled, editor expelled: Hong Kong's losing freedom

 Hong Kong Free Press, Amnesty International and Reporters Without Borders - all groups frequently critical of China's ruling Communist Party - were joint organizers of the event, titled "Gongle."

-They said in a joint statement that the exhibition had been cancelld over "safety concerns"
+They said in a joint statement that the exhibition had been canceled over "safety concerns"

 Two members of the Russian activist band Pussy Riot was also due to appear, along with Joshua Wong, secretary-general of the opposition political party Demosisto and local political artist Sampson Wong.